 ADDITIONAL NOTES OF INTEREST

-.
-Meet The Driver: Reutimann will sign autographs at the MWR merchandise hauler on Saturday at 1:30 p.m. and on Sunday at 10 a.m.
+· Meet The Driver: Reutimann will sign autographs at the MWR merchandise display on Saturday at 9:00 a.m.